 The Company has accumulated deficits, so no earnings distribution in 2018.
-Earnings distribution for 2017 was decided via the general meeting of shareholders held on Jane 15, 2018.
+Earnings distribution for 2017 was decided by the resolution adopted, at the general meeting of shareholders held on Jane 15, 2018.
 The relevant dividend distributions to shareholders were as follows:

-201 18 2017 Amou per sh - Total amount Amount per share Total amount Dividends distributed to ordinary shareholders Cash \$ - . = 0.15 11,550
+2018 2(017 Amount per share Total amount Amount per share Total amount Dividends distributed to ordinary shareholders Cash \$ - 0.15 11,550